Aerial view of Creighton Hall and the east half of Creighton's campus

 For many years, a realistic blue jay was used, but was gradually replaced by Billy Bluejay, who made his first appearance in the 1941 yearbook.
 Ever since, Billy has served as an integral member of the Creighton community and the most enthusiastic champion of our athletic programs.

-Competing in NCAA Division I and the BIG EAST Conference, Creighton Athletics includes 14 teams in eight sports.
+Competing in NCAA Division I and the BIG EAST Conference, Creighton Athletics includes 16 teams.
 Many famous athletes have played for Creighton, including the late Bob Gibson, Doug McDermott, Kyle Korver and more.

 Daniel S. Hendrickson, SJ, President